AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-knowledge-base.md

 **ServiceNOW**

-The follwowing configuration options are displayed for **ServiceNOW** as target:
+The following configuration options are displayed for **ServiceNOW** as target:

 | ServiceNow  options | Description |
 | --- | --- |